PythonLinks/Mecrisp-Ice/docs/source/cross-compiler.rst

 tc,      ( c -- ) Add byte to target dictionary tw,      ( w -- ) Add word to target dictionary

-target-wordlist
+target-wordlist This is the list of words to be written to the FPGA.

 add-order

 Cross Compiler Words
 --------------------

-First we have gForth words which are included in the cross compiled environment.
+Hre are gForth words which are included in the cross compiled environment.
+Significantly this makes all of the source GPL.

 (  Comments
 \  Comments

-org         Write to target dictionary pointer. include
+org         Write to target dictionary pointer. include       ??? included      ???
-included
-[if]
+[if]         ???
-[else]
+[else]        ???
-[then]
+[then]        ???

 literal Generates a literal defined by the first bit being set to 1.
-If the number already has a first bit ste to 1, inverts it, sets the first bit to 1, and then adds the invert command.
+If the number already has a first bit ste to 1, inverts it, sets the first bit to 1, and then adds the invert command to the emitted Forth.

 tail-call-optimisation If the last word in a definition is a call, then we can just return up another level.

 header  Adds a word to the target dictionary.

-header-imm
-header-imm-0-foldable
+header-imm  Adds an immediate word to the target dictionary.

 These words add a word to the target dictionary, and mark that it is foldable if that many arguments are all literals.
+For example 2 3 + is 2 foldable and just generaes a 5, rather than downloading all of those arguments to the FPGA>

+header-imm-0-foldable Adds an immediate foldable word to the target dictionary.

 header-0-foldable